mihaigalos/randompass/README.md

 ### Docker

+`aarch64` and `amd64` dockers are available.

-Run the following command to pull and just generate a random password.
+Run the following command to pull the image and just generate a random password.

 ```bash
 docker run --rm mihaigalos/randompass